gemacjr/jump.ios/JREngage/README.phonegap.txt

       }
   );

-The jrEngage.initialize takes four arguments, your RP's Application ID, your server's token URL, and success and failure callback functions.
+The jrEngage.initialize takes four arguments, your Engage Application ID, your server's token URL, and success and failure callback functions.

 Note: Most errors that occur during initialization will not be reported to your application until